O365/python-o365/README.md

             1. It is highly recommended to add "offline_access" permission.
 If not the user you will have to re-authenticate every hour.
         - When authenticating "with your own identity":
             1. add the **application permissions** for Microsoft Graph you want.
+            1. Click on the Grant Admin Consent button (if you have admin permissions) or wait until the admin has given consent to your application.

         As an example, to read and send emails use:
         1. Mail.ReadWrite